LLMs¶

 Generate a single response using Ollama's API. |

-Generate streaming response, yielding partial messages. |
+Generate a streaming response, yielding text chunks. |

 validate_connection() |